lemur01/ablationAnalysis/README.md

 <img src=src/OF.png width="300" height="300"><img src=src/quiver2.png width="300" height="300">

-This code was used in
+This code was used for:

 Guy B. Blanchard, Elena Scarpa, Leila Muresan, Bénédicte Sanson Mechanical stress combines with planar polarised patterning during metaphase to orient embryonic epithelial cell divisions
 doi: https://doi.org/10.1101/2023.07.12.548728

+The code was tested with Matlab 2022a.
+An exmple dataset is provided to be run with the script OFAnalysis.m .

 ### external dependency
 The source code provided in the folder extrn belongs to Visesh Chari.